Evil-d0Zz/My_store/README.md

 # My Store

 ## 📚 Abount
-Simple and lightweight store that will help you install software quickly and easily.
+Simple and lightweight store that will help you install software quickly and easily on Linux.

 ##  ¯\_( ͡❛ ͜ʖ ͡❛)_/¯ What can this tool contribute to the community?
-This tool will help beginners who are not used to the installation of programs.
+This tool will help beginners who are not used to installing programs on Linux.

 ## 🔨 Tools